 Knowing Whether to Buy

 There is a mobile device to fit every need, and thousands of apps can help with college.
-The decision whether or not to go forward with a purchase is a personal one that depends on what technology is available and how you plan to use it.
+The decision of whether or not to go forward with a purchase is a personal one that depends on what technology is available and how you plan to use it.
 A tablet provides versatile functionality for students with general coursework that calls for both reading and writing.
 Art and design students find smartphones great for basic research but usually need powerful laptops to keep up with their projects.
 All students can benefit from a lightweight e-reader to replace course texts.
 If you plan to replace your desktop computer entirely, though, you’ll probably need a laptop.

 Doing Right by Your Wallet